Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Additional Numerical Results with Synthetic Data

 \subsection{Out-of-sample performance with known choice probabilities}

-In our last experiment, we consider the same ground truth models as in our previous experiments and for each ground truth model, we consider the same set of $M = 50$ assortments used in the two preceding experiments.
+In our second experiment, we consider the same ground truth models as in our previous experiment and for each ground truth model, we consider the same set of $M = 50$ assortments used in the preceding experiment.
 For a fixed ground truth model and each assortment $S \in \Scal = \{S_1, \dots, S_M\}$, we compute the purchase distribution $\vb_S$ under the ground truth model.
 We then use the collection of assortments and purchase distributions $(S, \vb_S)_{S \in \Scal}$ as training data to estimate each predictive model.

 We use two metrics to examine the performance of predictive models.
 The first metric is the $L_1$ error between the predicted and true purchase probabilities.
 We define the $L_1$ error as

 where $\hat{\vb}_S$ is the predicted purchase probability distribution for assortment $S$; in words, it is the $L_1$ norm of the difference between the predicted and actual purchase distributions, averaged over all $2^N$ possible assortments.
 A value of zero for the $L_1$ error implies a perfect recovery of the ground truth choice probabilities.